DidoMarchet/craft-commerce-headless-sdk/doc/PAYMENT_SOURCES.md

 ### Notes on Gateway Configuration

 - Ensure the gateway supports the payment methods you wish to use.
-- Check the Craft CMS Commerce settings to verify gateway configurations.
+- Check the Craft Commerce settings to verify gateway configurations.
-- For additional details, refer to the [Craft CMS Commerce Gateway Documentation](https://craftcms.com/docs/commerce/5.x/payment-gateways.html).
+- For additional details, refer to the [Craft Commerce Gateway Documentation](https://craftcms.com/docs/commerce/5.x/payment-gateways.html).